 Normally the only way this can happen is either the wrong player was shown the red card, or VAR intervenes and states that the foul was not red card worthy.

 No, he or she cannot change a restart decision.
-Even if the referee does realize that the decision is incorrect or if another official notifies them it is incorrect if the match has restarted.
+Even if the referee does realize that the decision is incorrect or if another official notifies them it is incorrect if the game has restarted.

 How long does a referee how do you reverse an advantage decision?